btihen/btihen/content/post_edu/explore_uplift_feedback/index.md

 To ensure that collaborative feedback is practiced I require every project to include at least one adjustment that students must credit to another student’s feedback when they hand-in or present their project.

-Resources:
+## Resources

+**Effective Feedback**

+- [The secret to giving great feedback](https://www.youtube.com/watch?v=wtl5UrrgU8c): The Way We Work, a **TED** series, by cognitive psychologist LeeAnn Renniger.
+She shares a scientifically proven method for giving effective feedback.
+Visit https://go.ted.com/thewaywework for more!
+She also has a book: **Surprise**: Embrace the Unpredictable and Engineer the Unexpected Hardcover, ISBN-13 : 978-0399169823, by Tania Luna, LeeAnn Renninger PhD.
+- [How to Give Respectful and Constructive Code Review Feedback](https://www.michaelagreiler.com/respectful-constructive-code-review-feedback/) - a short video by Dr. Michaela Greiler (Doctor McKayla).

+**Feedback that Cultivates Creativity**

 - **Creativity, Inc.:** Overcoming the Unseen Forces That Stand in the Way of True Inspiration, ISBN-13: 978-0593070109, by Ed Catmull (co-founder of Pixar) and Amy Wallace.
 This book sparked a lot of interest in 'addative' or 'plussing' feedback.
 - [Pixar’s Secret to giving Feedback](https://joehirsch.me/2017/03/29/pixar/)
 - [How Pixar Fosters Collective Creativity](https://hbr.org/2008/09/how-pixar-fosters-collective-creativity)
 - [Five ways Pixar makes Better Decisions](https://hbr.org/2010/07/how-to-make-good-decisions-les)

+**Technical Feedback** _(without being the sage on the stage)_

-- [How to Give Respectful and Constructive Code Review Feedback](https://www.michaelagreiler.com/respectful-constructive-code-review-feedback/) - by Dr. Michaela Greiler (Doctor McKayla).
+- Dr. Michaela Greiler has a full lenght talk [How To Phrase Respectful Code Review Feedback](https://www.youtube.com/watch?v=hzBHtgWlc4I&feature=emb_rel_end).
 She is also working on a Code Review Book.
 - [What to Look for in a Code Review](https://leanpub.com/whattolookforinacodereview), by Trisha Gee of Jet Brains.
+She also has a talk [Code Review Best Practices](https://trishagee.com/presentations/code_review_best_practice/).

+**Agile Communication and Managment Approaches** _(classroom management)

+- [Become an Effective Software Engineering Manager](https://pragprog.com/titles/jsengman/become-an-effective-software-engineering-manager/): How to Be the Leader Your Development Team Needs, ISBN: 9781680507249, by James Stanier.
+This book is a reflection about how to go beyond agile and what has worked well at **Spotify**.